EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Germany
 - [ ] Switzerland

-#### Which ghosst is summoned by saying their name into a mirror three or more times?
+#### Which ghost is summoned by saying their name into a mirror three or more times?

 - [x] Bloody Mary
 - [ ] The Hook